OSDeploy/GitBook/drivers/family-driver-automation/dell-family-pack-downloader.md

 # Dell Family Pack Downloader

 The Dell Family Pack Downloader is a tool to automate the downloading of Dell Family Packs.
+The utility is provided by Dell.

 ---